After the Child Guardianship Hearing

 If you were appointed guardian of the person and estate, download both forms above and initial every line.
 File the forms with the Clerk's Office.

 The Order Appointing Guardian

 This is the order the judge signs when you are appointed the guardian.
 The judge usually gives this to you at the hearing.
-If not, you will have to complete this form and turn it into the judge's drop box.
+If not, you will have to complete this form and turn it into the Department Drop Box on the 1st floor of family court outside the Self Help Center.
 Once the judge signs the order, take it to the Clerk's Office for filing.

 Notice of Entry of Order Appointing Guardian